Biden: SKorean chip plant a model for deeper ties to Asia

 “These little chips,” Biden said in remarks after he toured the plant, "are the key to propelling us into the next era of humanity’s technological development.”

+Biden was seeking to frame business collaboration and foreign investment in the U.S. as part of his broader economic goals, and also good for him domestically.
+He was to appear Sunday in Seoul, South Korea, with the chairman of Hyundai Motor Group on Hyundai’s decision to invest in a new electric vehicle and battery manufacturing facility in Savannah, Georgia.

-Biden will grapple with a multitude of foreign policy issues during the five-day visit to South Korea and Japan as he simultaneously tries to explain their relevance to the American public.
-Biden did not mention China, which has emerged as a prime competitor with the U.S., yet he stressed the value of alliances that currently exclude that country.
+Throughout the five-day visit to South Korea and Japan, Biden will grapple with a multitude of foreign policy issues as he tries to explain their relevance to the American public.
+In his remarks Friday, Biden did not mention China, which has emerged as a prime competitor with the U.S., yet he stressed the value of alliances that currently exclude that country.

 Greeting Biden at the plant was South Korea's new president, Yoon Suk Yeol, and Samsung Electronics Vice Chairman Lee Jae-yong.
-Yoon is a political newcomer who became president, his first elected office, slightly more than a week ago.
+Yoon is a political newcomer who became president, his first elected office, just this month.
 He campaigned on taking a tougher stance against North Korea and strengthening the 70-year alliance with the U.S.

 Before Biden spoke, Yoon said in remarks that he hoped the U.S.-South Korea partnership evolves into an “economic and security alliance based on cooperation in advanced technology and supply chains.”